TilmanGriesel/WindScape/README.md

 ## Features

-* **Dynamic Wind‑Simulation Engine**
+* **Realistic Wind Physics**
-  Smooth, randomized airflow with realistic transitions between quiet, moderate, and high‑activity “weather” phases.
+  Smart turbulence modeling and thermal effects that create natural-feeling wind patterns, just like you'd experience outdoors.

-* **Six Location Presets**
+* **Nature-Inspired Environment Presets**
-  Pre‑tuned profiles that capture the feel of coastal, mountain, rural, and other outdoor environments.
+  Five carefully crafted profiles that capture the feel of different outdoor locations – from gentle countryside breezes to powerful ocean winds.

-* **Manual or Automated Speed Control**
+* **Steady or Dynamic Modes**
-  Adjust fan speed directly or let automations handle it.
+  Choose between constant airflow or ever-changing wind patterns that respond naturally to the environment you select.

-* **External Wind‑Sensor Support**
+* **External Sensor Support**
-  Reacts to live telemetry (e.g. racing‑sim car speed over MQTT) and safely reverts to the last preset if the sensor falls silent.
+  Connect live data feeds (like racing sim speed) and WindScape will automatically adjust airflow in real-time, with smart fallback when the signal drops.

 * **Home Assistant Integration**
   Control, monitor, and automate entirely over Wi‑Fi.

-* **Real‑Time RPM Monitoring**
+* **Comprehensive Real-Time Monitoring**
-  Optional tachometer feedback for diagnostics.
+  Deep insight into the simulation engine – weather phases, thermal events, turbulence levels, target tracking, and all physics calculations exposed as sensors.

 * **OTA Firmware Updates**
   Built on ESPHome for one‑click wireless upgrades.